 Published by MBA Skool Team, Last Updated: September 06, 2021

 What is Comparative Advertising?

-Comparative Advertising is a form of advertising in which the consumer is convinced to buy the product by comparing it to the competitor’s products.
+Comparative Advertising is a form of advertising in which the companies promote their products by comparing it to the competitor’s products directly or indirectly thereby creating a favorable comparison in the mind of the customer using important parameters.
 At times the competitors’ brand is specifically named.
 If used wisely, it results in the companies getting some attention of the consumers towards their brands.

 The advantages of this form of advertising are that the message and the brand are etched in the consumers mind.
 It creates a perception of trustworthy as the consumer believes that the company wants the consumer to be well informed about every detail.